ts4z/barge-rulebook/src/preface.md

 TDA rules, not a replacement for them.
 This rulebook does duplicate some of them, but more importantly, it covers the things that are unique to BARGE.

-This 2024 edition provides a few new games, and a new format that is is intended to be able to make a more web-accessible version with working hyperlinks.
+This "living" edition provides a few new games, and a new format that is is intended to be able to make a more web-accessible version with working hyperlinks.

-This book was initially reconstructed from the PDF of the 2021 edition, and many formatting errors were introduced.
+In 2024, this book was initially reconstructed from the PDF of the 2021 edition, and many formatting errors were introduced.
 Many, but likely not all, have been fixed.

 Improving this Rulebook
 -----------------------